 We may waive the borrower's requirement to pay a Prepayment Premium.
-Prepayment Premiums actually collected from borrowers will be passed through to Holders only to the extent specified in the related Pool Supplement.
+See Prepayment, Yield and Suitability Considerations-Prepayments for a description of how we pass through Prepayment Premiums to Holders.

 Certain Mortgages may contain lockout provisions prohibiting prepayments by borrowers during a portion or all of the Mortgage term.
 The related Pool Supplement will identify the period of time the lockout applies.